 Fujitec also developed similar solutions that leverage sensor technology for floor selection, and Optex created a switch for contactless door opening and closing4.

 Read more: The Internet of Things (IoT) and the Hospitality industry

 3. The guest room door

 Room keys are a staple of every hotel business.
-It is also the single most innovative items that hoteliers invest in.
+It is also the single most innovative item that hoteliers invest in.
 Keyless entry was once viewed as a primary competitive advantage to high-end, innovative brands.
 Amidst today's ongoing health crisis, digital, keyless entry for all guests might no longer be a thing of the past.

-A definite upside for having a key readily accessible via guests' smart devices, besides convenience, is costs associated with lock replacement when keys are lost or stolen.
+A definite upside of having a key readily accessible via guests' smart devices, besides convenience, is the costs associated with lock replacement when keys are lost or stolen.
 Additionally, hotels can actively monitor and grant guest access to other hotel facilities such as the parking lot, gym, pools, or conference rooms.

 Transitioning from a legacy system to the cloud requires a tremendous amount of time, effort as well as resources.
 Thus, various hotels have opted for a mobile app that integrates well with the current system instead.

 Seeing this as an opportunity for growth, vendors have also developed app-less solutions that immediately connect with guests when they access the Wi-Fi network, and from there, direct them to their preferred messaging platform on their smartphones to maintain the engagement.
 Throughout the entire stay, guests simply open their messaging app, and the digital concierge/ personal virtual assistant is ready to handle their requests.
 All is done without the need for an additional app download.

 This is part 1 of our multiple parts series about "Unmasking the New Face of Hospitality" where we will discuss in-depth the various contactless technologies and opportunities for establishing new revenue models.